 Conversely, for viewing a bacterial cell, the reflected light from a stereo microscope will just wash out your sample.
 A compound microscope allows only enough light to pass through it so that the details are clearly visible.

 Where to Buy a Microscope?

 The best microscope manufacturer and supplier in India is microscope India.
 They believe in making the process of buying a microscope fun and not intimidating.
-The sellers have sufficient knowledge, who are ready to patiently walk you through the categories so that the decision-making becomes easier.
-Microscope India takes pleasure in believing that customer service and conventional business principles are critical to their success.
+The sellers have sufficient knowledge and are ready to patiently walk you through the categories so that the decision-making becomes easier.
+Microscope India takes pleasure in believing that customer service and conventional business principles are critical to its success.